awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="es-3-remediation"></a>

 Node\-to\-node encryption can only be enabled on a new domain\.
-To remediate this finding, first [create a new domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains) with the **Node\-to\-node encryption** checkbox selected\.
+To remediate this finding, first [create a new domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains) with the **Node\-to\-node encryption** check box selected\.
 Then follow [Using a snapshot to migrate data](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-version-migration.html#snapshot-based-migration) to migrate your data to the new domain\.

 ## \[GuardDuty\.1\] GuardDuty should be enabled<a name="fsbp-guardduty-1"></a>

 **Category:** Detect > Detection services

-**Severity:** Medium
+**Severity:** High

 **Resource:** Account